What is “Blanket Exception”?

 Filing the petition directly with U.S. Embassy Tokyo or U.S. Consulate General Naha simplifies the process and dramatically shortens the time it takes to obtain an immigrant visa, which is the first step towards a “green card.”
 Instead of filing the petition with USCIS stateside, you file directly with the Immigrant Visa Unit in Tokyo or Naha (depending on where your family member would like to have his or her visa interview).

-Active duty service members who have permanent change of station (PCS) orders assigning them permanently to Japan may file an I-130 petition in person at U.S. Embassy Tokyo or U.S. Consulate General Naha.
+Active duty service members or diplomats who are U.S. citizens and have permanent change of station (PCS) orders assigning them permanently to Japan may file an I-130 petition in person at U.S. Embassy Tokyo or U.S. Consulate General Naha.
 At this time, the blanket exception does not apply to Department of Defense civilians and contractors, dependents of active duty military service members, or service members temporarily stationed or deployed in Japan.

 After we receive the appointment request, we will work with the petitioner to confirm eligibility, collect the necessary documents, and schedule a petition filing appointment.
 If we are able to approve the petition, we will then work with the petitioner and/or beneficiary to collect any required documents and schedule the immigrant visa interview.
 In the majority of cases, visas are approved and returned to the applicant within approximately one week of the interview.

 What happens if a petition is not “clearly approvable”?

 USCIS authorized the Department of State to adjudicate only I-130 petitions that are deemed “clearly approvable.”
 Petitions accepted in Tokyo or Naha that are not clearly approvable will be sent to the USCIS Office for adjudication.
 Petitions that are not “clearly approvable” would include cases in which the adjudicating Consular Officer is unable to verify the petitioner’s U.S. citizenship or the relationship between the petitioner and beneficiary.